bipbop/jurischain-module/README.md

 # jurischain-module

-Jurischain module is a JavaScript library for dealing with [Jurischain](https://www.jurischain.com.br/) as CJS module.
+Jurischain Module module is a JavaScript library for dealing with [Jurischain](https://www.jurischain.com.br/) as CJS module.

 ## Installation